lats/Random-Scripts/README.md

-# WebGL
+# Stuff
-A random collection of WebGL stuffs.
+A random collection of stuffs.
 Nothing special, just things.